iann0036/tf-cfn-provider/docs/providers/consul/CatalogEntry.md

 ## Properties

-`Address` - (Optional) The address of the service.
-Defaults to the node address.

 `Node` - (Required) The name of the node being added to, or referenced in the catalog.

 `Service` - (Optional) A service to optionally associated with the node.
 Supported values are documented below.